Category

 ADVERTISING STUDIES

-——How did you conceive the corporate branding "Honda.
-Beautiful Engines.", which won the top prize at this year's AdFest?
+——For the corporate branding "Honda.
+Beautiful Engines." that won the top prize at this year's AdFest, how did you come up with that concept?

 Yagi: "Honda.
-Beautiful Engines." began at the 28th São Paulo Motor Show and is a global corporate branding initiative leveraging motor shows worldwide.
-Motor shows attract journalists from around the world who take information back to their countries and write articles about it.
-I thought this was actually a huge opportunity.
-In Japan, Honda has an image of being energetic, a bit mischievous, and youthful, but this doesn't really translate globally.
-The idea was to communicate this through motor shows.
+Beautiful Engines." began at the 28th São Paulo Motor Show and is a corporate branding initiative leveraging motor shows held worldwide.
+Motor shows attract journalists from around the world who take the information back to their countries and write articles about it.
+I thought that was actually a huge opportunity.
+In Japan, Honda has an image of being energetic, a bit mischievous, and youthful, but that doesn't really translate globally.
+The idea was to try communicating that through motor shows.

-Engines often evoke masculine, sweaty, oil-covered images—things like displacement or gear ratios.
+Engines often evoke masculine, sweaty, oil-covered images—think displacement, gear ratios, and such.
 But what if, for example, a girl put an engine inside a teddy bear and it started moving?
-That would be fun, right?
+Wouldn't that be fun?
 This idea emerged from the thought that if we could create a world where such dreams are possible, Honda's world could expand even further.
 We thought people would be amazed if such an engine world came to life.

 Honda "Honda.
 Beautiful Engines."
-(2014) portrayed engines not just as vehicles,
+(2014) portrayed engines not just as powering vehicles,

 ——That crystallized into the expression "Honda.
 Beautiful Engines."
 This film contains no words whatsoever, composed solely of visuals and music.
 By expressing it through design like this, I felt it possessed a universality beyond words and allowed imagination to expand.

-Yagi: I work in Japan, but I also handle many global projects.
-Cases where a Japanese product is also launched overseas.
-Design possesses a universality that transcends words, and that makes me feel there's still so much more design can achieve beyond what words can.
+Yagi: While I work in Japan, I also handle many global projects—cases where Japanese products are launched overseas.
+Design possesses a universality that transcends words.
+That's why I feel design holds even greater potential than language does.

 ——Could you also tell us about Menicon's Magic product?